Information for active clergy and lay employees of the Diocese of Newark. Retired clergy should contact the Diocesan Benefits Administrator directly.

 Congregations are required to provide health insurance through the Episcopal Church Medical Trust to all paid clergy and all lay employees scheduled to work 1,500 hours per year (approximately 30 hours per week).*

-All eligible clergy and lay employees currently enrolled in one of the Diocesan Health Plans administered through the Medical Trust, will receive by US mail an Annual Enrollment packet that outlines the process to choose medical and dental plans for 2017.
+All eligible clergy and lay employees currently enrolled in one of the Diocesan Health Plans administered through the Medical Trust, will receive by US mail an Annual Enrollment letter that tells you how to access your CPG account so you can choose medical and dental plans for 2020.
 Letters will be sent directly to members by the Medical Trust, so watch your mail.
 These letters will contain information and resources to make the selection process easy for you to complete online.
-Take a few moments to carefully read the entire packet.
-Remember that Annual Enrollment is October 15 - November 2, 2018, for coverage starting January 1, 2019.
+Take a few moments to carefully read the letter.
+Remember that Annual Enrollment is October 7 - October 25, 2019, for coverage starting January 1, 2020.

 Clergy and/or lay employees who are newly eligible and not currently enrolled in a Medical Trust plan will not receive this mailing.
 To initiate the enrollment process, they should instead contact Leslie Thomas, Diocesan Benefits Administrator, at 973-430-9981 or email@example.com.